nigelrogasch/nibs-bids/nibs-bids-v6/non-invasive-brain-stimulation-v6.2.md

 * Timing note

-	- If pulses are manually triggered or irregular, onsets SHOULD be recorded in *_events.tsv (linked via event_id), and repeat_repeition_interval MAY be omitted.
+	- If pulses are manually triggered or irregular, onsets SHOULD be recorded in *_events.tsv (linked via event_id), and repeat_repetition_interval MAY be omitted.

-	- If pulses are delivered periodically and per-event time-locking is not required, repeat_repeition_interval MAY be used.
+	- If pulses are delivered periodically and per-event time-locking is not required, repeat_repetition_interval MAY be used.

 ### Example 2 — Paired-pulse TMS (e.g., SICI / ICF)